streamlabswater/stream-nodejs/README.md

 ### Get a Location’s Water Usage

-At the very minimum you need to provide a `startTime` for the reading you want to retrive.
+At the very minimum you need to provide a `startTime` for the [readings you want to retrieve](https://developer.streamlabswater.com/docs/get-water-usage.html).
 ```javascript
 // ...